dan-chui/kokomo-resorts/README.md

 - **Modern Framework**: Utilizing React.js and custom React Hooks plus components to maximise application efficiency and reusability.

-- **Database**: Data management and storage are delivered by Supabase which is an open-source Postgres database.
+- **Database**: Data management and storage are delivered by Supabase, which is an open-source Postgres database.

 - **Authentication**: Login, editing data and user management requires authentication and authorization.
 Supabase rule policies controls access.